loopwerk/loopwerk.io/content/articles/2020-06-23-wwdc-review.md

-# WWDC20 review
+---
-- tags: review, iOS, swift
+tags: review, iOS, swift

-A quick review of the keynote and State of the Union talks.
+summary: A quick review of the keynote and State of the Union talks.
 Let's see which of my wishes have been fulfilled, and which SwiftUI problems have been solved.
 ---

+# WWDC20 review
 A quick review of the keynote and State of the Union talks.
 Let's see which of [my wishes](/articles/2020/wwdc20-wishlist/) have been fulfilled, and which [SwiftUI problems](/articles/2020/swiftui-review/) have been solved.

 ![WWDC logo](/articles/images/wwdcheader.jpg)